dessertplanet/druid/web/README.md

 # druid web

-A web-based REPL for [monome crow](https://github.com/monome/crow) using the Web Serial API.
+A web-based editor and REPL for [monome crow](https://github.com/monome/crow) using the Web Serial API.
+Inspired by [maiden](https://github.com/monome/maiden), the norns web editor.

 ## Overview

-**druid web** provides a browser-based interface for communicating with crow devices over USB.
-It replicates the core functionality of the command-line druid tool in a web application that runs entirely in your browser.
+**druid web** provides a browser-based interface for writing, editing, and running Lua scripts on crow devices over USB.
+It features a split-screen layout with a Monaco code editor on the left and an output/input REPL on the right, similar to maiden's interface.

 ## Features

+- 🎨 **Maiden-inspired interface** - Clean, minimal design matching maiden's aesthetic
+- 📝 **Monaco code editor** - Full-featured editor with syntax highlighting for Lua
-- 📡 Direct USB connection to crow via Web Serial API
+- 📡 **Direct USB connection** - Connect to crow via Web Serial API
-- 💻 Interactive REPL for live coding
+- 💻 **Split-screen layout** - Code editor on left, REPL output/input on right
+- ▶️ **Run & upload scripts** - Execute scripts immediately or save to crow's flash
-- 📁 Upload and run Lua scripts
+- 💾 **File operations** - Open, edit, and save Lua scripts locally
-- 🎨 Clean, terminal-inspired UI
-- 📜 Command history (use ↑/↓ arrows)
-- 🔌 Automatic reconnection support
+- ⌨️ **Keyboard shortcuts** - ⌘P to run, ⌘S to save
+- 🔄 **Resizable panes** - Adjust editor/REPL split to your preference
+- 📜 **Dual REPL tabs** - Separate output view and multi-line input area

 ## Browser Requirements